KV1303/FarmAiCompanions/PRODUCTION.md

 This guide provides step-by-step instructions to make your FarmAssistAI application ready for production deployment with Firebase integration.

+## Production Mode Features

+The FarmAssistAI application has been configured to enforce strict requirements in production mode:

+1. **Firebase Enforcement**: In production mode, the application will refuse to start with in-memory fallback database.
+Proper Firebase credentials are required.
+2. **Verification Tools**: Multiple verification scripts ensure all Firebase services are properly configured and accessible.
+3. **Enhanced Security**: Development features like debug mode and in-memory data storage are disabled in production.
+4. **Performance Optimizations**: Various optimizations are applied in production mode.

 ## Prerequisites

 Before proceeding, ensure you have: